davekiss/mux-remotion-demo/README.md

 Copy the `.env.example` file to a new file called `.env` and add your keys there.

+You'll also need to install ffmpeg to render your video locally.
+You can do that on MacOS with homebrew by running `brew install ffmpeg`.
+This will take a few minutes to download and install, so now is a good time to go check your mail or do a few laps around the block.

 This demo uses `date-fns` to help easily calculate timeframes for which we'd like to pull stats from.

 ### Notes